Easy Pineapple Stuffing Recipe Moms Treasure Chest

 Cut the bread into 1/2 inch cubes.
 Add the bread and drained pineapple to the bowl.

 - Pour mixture into a greased baking dish.

 Serve this scrumptious easy pineapple stuffing hot or cold and enjoy!

-This oven to table dish is perfect for your Pineapple Casserole bake:
+This oven to table dish is perfect for serving your Pineapple Stuffing Casserole:

 - The Dole Plantation originally operated as a fruit stand beginning in 1950.
 Dole Pineapple Plantation opened to the public as Hawaii’s “Pineapple Experience” in 1989.